addyosmani/backbone-fundamentals/backbone-fundamentals.md

 # Conclusions

 I hope that you've found this introduction to Backbone.js of value.
-What you've hopefully learned is that whilst building a JavaScript-heavy application using nothing more than a DOM manipulation library (such as jQuery) is certainly a possible feat, it is difficult to build anything non-trivial without any formal structure in place.
+What you've hopefully learned is that while building a JavaScript-heavy application using nothing more than a DOM manipulation library (such as jQuery) is certainly a possible feat, it is difficult to build anything non-trivial without any formal structure in place.
 Your nested pile of jQuery callbacks and DOM elements are unlikely to scale and they can be very difficult to maintain as your application grows.

 The beauty of Backbone.js is it's simplicity.
 It's very small given the functionality and flexibility it provides, which is evident if you begin to study the Backbone.js source.
 In the words of Jeremy Ashkenas, "The essential premise at the heart of Backbone has always been to try and discover the minimal set of data-structuring (Models and Collections) and user interface (Views and URLs) primitives that are useful when building web applications with JavaScript."
 It just helps you improve the structure of your applications, helping you better separate concerns.
 There isn't anything more to it than that.

 Backbone offers Models with key-value bindings and events, Collections with an API of rich enumerable methods, declarative Views with event handling and a simple way to connect an existing API to your client-side application over a RESTful JSON interface.
-Use it and you can abstract away data into sane models and your DOM manipulation into views, binding together using nothing more than events.
+Use it and you can abstract away data into sane models and your DOM manipulation into views, binding them together using nothing more than events.

-Almost any developer working on JavaScript applications for a while will ultimately come to creating a similar solution to it on their own if they value architecture and maintainability.
+Almost any developer working on JavaScript applications for a while will ultimately create a similar solution on their own if they value architecture and maintainability.
 The alternative to using it or something similar is rolling your own - often a process that involves glueing together a diverse set of libraries that weren't built to work together.
-You might use jQuery BBQ for history management and Handlebars for templating, whilst writing abstracts for organizing and testing code by yourself.
+You might use jQuery BBQ for history management and Handlebars for templating, while writing abstracts for organizing and testing code by yourself.

-Contrast this with Backbone, which has [literate](http://en.wikipedia.org/wiki/Literate_programming) [documentation](http://backbonejs.org/docs/backbone.html) of the source code, a thriving community of both users and hackers and a large number of questions about it asked and answered daily on sites like [Stack Overflow](http://stackoverflow.com/search?q=backbone).
+Contrast this with Backbone, which has [literate](http://en.wikipedia.org/wiki/Literate_programming) [documentation](http://backbonejs.org/docs/backbone.html) of the source code, a thriving community of both users and hackers, and a large number of questions about it asked and answered daily on sites like [Stack Overflow](http://stackoverflow.com/search?q=backbone).
 Rather than re-inventing the wheel there are many advantages to structuring your application using a solution based on the collective knowledge and experience of an entire community.

 In addition to helping provide sane structure to your applications, Backbone is highly extensible supporting more custom architecture should you require more than what is prescribed out of the box.
 This is evident by the number of extensions and plugins which have been released for it over the past year, including those which we have touched upon such as MarionetteJS and Thorax.